Bitcoin’s price movement generally affects altcoin prices. The relationship isn’t always predictable, but there are some common trends.

 When Bitcoin stagnates, it will likely:

-- Cause alts to stagnate along with it as people wait for a clear sign on the direction of the market;
+- Cause alts to stagnate along with it or even drop as people wait for a clear sign on the direction of the market (this is often true if we are at a decision point like “BTC sitting under $6 resistance or at $6k support”);

-- Or, cause alts to boom as people look for returns in alt coins and try to get favorable trades in terms of BTC pairs. <—- This is what happened in December 2017 and January 2018 (this is what you are looking for in terms of alts, when BTC stagnated alts saw epic growth).
+- Or, cause alts to boom as people look for returns in alt coins and try to get favorable trades in terms of BTC pairs.
+This is the #1 thing you are looking for in terms of trading alts or investing in alts for the short term.
+This tends to happen when BTC is forming a bottom after dropping or is consolidating after a nice run.
+TIP: Looking at the Bitcoin dominance chart can help here.

 For example, if you see a BTC buy wall or sell wall starting to break, there are some expected outcomes to be looking for (for example, you would be expecting alt prices to go down quickly, and would know to buy or sell depending on your strategy).